Should You Be Concerned About Arsenic in Rice?

 How to Reduce Arsenic in Rice

-To reduce the amount of arsenic you get from rice, purchase rice grown in California, India, or Pakistan.
-On average, rice grown in California has 40% less arsenic than rice grown in the southern U.S. (Arkansas, Louisiana, Mississippi, Missouri, Texas, etc.) because arsenic-based pesticides were more heavily used in the southern states.
+To reduce the amount of arsenic you get from rice, purchase rice grown in California, Pakistan, or India.
+On average, rice grown in California has 40% less arsenic than that which is grown in the southern U.S. (Arkansas, Louisiana, Mississippi, Missouri, Texas, etc.) because arsenic-based pesticides were more heavily used in the southern states.

 Lundberg Farms tests their rice and their rice is generally lower in arsenic than that of other growers.

-Black rice, red rice, short-grain rice, and basmati rice have the lowest levels of arsenic.
-(Interestingly, the arsenic in brown rice appears less bioavailable than the arsenic in white rice, meaning that the body doesn’t absorb the arsenic in brown rice as readily as it absorbs the arsenic from white rice.)
+Red rice, short-grain rice, and basmati rice have the lowest levels of arsenic.
+(Interestingly, the arsenic in brown rice appears less bioavailable than the that in white rice, meaning that the body doesn’t absorb the arsenic in brown rice as readily as it absorbs it from white rice.)

 How to Reduce Your Arsenic Consumption Overall